spyderkam/Debris-Cloud/src/docs/gdmpidc.md

 $$ M_{\mathrm{total}}(t) = 4\pi \int_0^{R_\mathrm{c}(t)} \rho(r, L_\mathrm{c}, t)r^2 dr \tag{A.3} $$

+This normalized probability distribution provides the mathematical foundation for accurately positioning fragments according to their physical distribution while maintaining statistical validity through proper conversion of mass density into sampling weights.
+A sampling weight is a numerical value assigned to each potential position in space that determines its probability of being selected during random sampling.
+In this context, positions with higher mass density receive higher weights, making them more likely to be chosen when generating fragment positions.

 ## Appendix B: Size Classification

 Size classifications in this model are as follows: